-Factbox: Key nominations for the 2017 Oscars
+FACTBOX: Key nominations for the 2017 Oscars

-LOS ANGELES Nominations were announced on Tuesday for the 2017 Academy Awards, the highest honors in the movie industry.
+LOS ANGELES Nominations were announced on Tuesday for the 2017 Academy Awards, or Oscars, the highest honors in the movie industry.

 The Oscars will be handed out at a Feb.
 26 ceremony in Hollywood hosted by Jimmy Kimmel.